Virtual Covers of Links: Abstract

 \section{Abstract}

 We use virtual knot theory to detect the non-invertibility of some classical links in $\mathbb{S}^3$.
 These links appear in the study of virtual covers.
 Briefly, a virtual cover associates a virtual knot $\upsilon$ to a knot $K$ in a $3$-manifold $N$, under certain hypotheses on $K$ and $N$.
 Virtual covers of links in $\mathbb{S}^3$ come from taking $K$ to be in the complement $N$ of a fibered link $J$.
 If $J \sqcup K$ is invertible and $K$ is ``close to'' a fiber of $J$, then $\upsilon$ satisfies a symmetry condition to which some virtual knot polynomials are sensitive.
-We also consider an application of virtual covers to finite-type invariants.
-Additionally, we discuss virtual covers of links $J \sqcup K$ where $J$ is not fibered but is virtually fibered (in the sense of W. Thurston).
+We also discuss virtual covers of links $J \sqcup K$ where $J$ is not fibered but is virtually fibered (in the sense of W. Thurston).

-\keywords{virtual knots, non-invertible links, Vassiliev filtration, virtually fibered links} \subjclass[2000]{57M25, 57M27}
+\keywords{virtual knots, non-invertible links, Vassiliev filtration, virtually fibered links} \subjclass[2010]{57M25, 57M27}

-It is well-known that neither the HOMFLYPT polynomial nor any quantum invariants can distinguish a link in $\mathbb{S}^3$ from its inverse.
-Other methods can do it, but they are difficult \cite{whitten_sublinks,hartley}.
+It is well-known that quantum knot invariants cannot distinguish a knot in $\mathbb{S}^3$ from its inverse.
+For links, it is unknown if quantum invariants detect non-invertibility (see Duzhin-Karev \cite{dk}).
+The HOMFLYPT polynomial in particular does not detect it.
+Other methods for knots (e.g. Hartley \cite{hartley}) and links (e.g. Whitten \cite{whitten_sublinks}) can be used, but they are difficult.
 The situation for virtual knots is better: easily computable asymmetry sensitive virtual knot invariants exist.
-Recently \cite{cm_fiber,km_fiber2}, the technique of virtual covers was developed.
-It naturally associates virtual knots to \emph{some} two component links.
-These observations will be exploited to give simple proofs of non-invertibility for \emph{some} links in $\mathbb{S}^3$ (see Section \ref{sec_non}).
+Morever, Manturov and the author recently \cite{cm_fiber} developed \emph{virtual covers}.
+This technique associates virtual knots to \emph{some} two component links.
+Here we exploit these facts to give simple proofs of non-invertibility for \emph{some} links in $\mathbb{S}^3$ (see Section \ref{sec_non}).

 To do this, we build on \cite{cm_fiber} and establish a condition on links in $\mathbb{S}^3$ so that the associated virtual knot functions essentially as a link invariant (see Section \ref{sec_main}).
-This result has other uses.
-We show (Section \ref{sec_filt}) that if the Vassiliev invariants separate ordered oriented links in $\mathbb{S}^3$, then they also separate knots in thickened c.c.o surfaces with non-empty boundary, up to equivalence of virtual knots.
-Further applications will be considered in \cite{vc_2}.
+Besides detecting non-invertibility, the result provides an avenue for studying geometric properties of classical links with virtual knots.
+Further applications will be considered in Chrisman-Kaestner \cite{vc_2}.